 Virginia's 11th district is home to some of the nation's most successful technology firms.
 From his private sector experience, Congressman Connolly knows firsthand the positive impact the technology sector has on our regional and national economy.
 He believes a strong and innovative technology agenda will be critical to ensuring America maintains our global competitiveness.

-As Vice Ranking Member of the House Oversight and Government Reform Committee, and as Ranking Member of the Subcommittee Government Operations, Congressman Connolly is directly engaged in federal information technology policy, federal contracting, and improving cyber security across the federal government.
+As a senior member of the House Oversight and Reform Committee, and as Chairman of the Subcommittee Government Operations, Congressman Connolly is directly engaged in federal information technology policy, federal contracting, and improving cyber security across the federal government.
 Congressman Connolly serves as the Co-Chair of the Government Efficiency Caucus, Smart Contracting Caucus, and Cloud Computing Caucus, bipartisan groups that work together to facilitate partnerships between federal agencies, government contracts, and the high-tech industry.